sanderfrenken/battledom-site/content/presskit/index.md

 - Variety of animal units to surprise your enemies with

 - Harvest resources for your empire at the farmlands, mines and woodlands

+- Endless mode with random generated maps for endless combat fun!

 ## Videos